Linsanity81/TileableShell/README.md

 ## Create a Masonry Shell Structures with Discrete Equivalence Classes by Yourself ! <a name = "create_puzzle"></a>
 These instructions gives an example to you of how to use our code to generate a masonry shell structures with discrete equivalence classes.

-### Step 1: import & remesh
+### Step 1: import input files
 Import a Hyperbolic.obj file and 4^4_7200.obj by clicking `read` and `texture` button, respectively.
+Here we support two kinds of input mode: `read` and `texture` for remeshing models here OR `Load Remeshed Mesh` for load your own remeshed models.
 Set `Scalar` as 5.0 and `RotAngle` as -15.
 Then click the `remesh` button to get a remeshed surface.

 <p align="center">
  <img width=640px height=400px src="doc/Step1.png" alt="Remeshed Surface">
 </p>

 ### Step 2: optimize suface
-Set the `Edge K` as 4 and `Dihedral K` as 4, click the `Opt Surface` button to optimize surface first.
+Set the `Edge K` as 2 and `Dihedral K` as 4, click the `Opt Surface` button to optimize surface first.

 <p align="center">
  <img width=640px height=400px src="doc/Step2.png" alt="Optimized Surface">
 </p>

 ### Step 3: optimize cutting plane
 Set the `Mini Block Cluster` as 10 and `Target Block Cluster` as 1.
-Set `Thickness` as 0.04.
+Set `Thickness` as 0.08.
 Click the `Opt CuttingPlane` button to start cutting plane optimization.
 Then click the `Create Shell` button to create shell structures with given thickness.

 <p align="center">
  <img width=640px height=400px src="doc/Step3.png" alt="Optimized Shell Structure">